davidprush/FedoraPostInstallMigration/README.md

 #### Script Features and Explanations

-** Shebang (#!/bin/bash): Specifies that the script runs in Bash. **
+**Shebang (#!/bin/bash): Specifies that the script runs in Bash.**

 - Variables:

-A. PACKAGE_LIST: Name of the input file (packages.txt).
+1. PACKAGE_LIST: Name of the input file (packages.txt).
-B. LOG_FILE: Log file to record installation progress and errors.
+2. LOG_FILE: Log file to record installation progress and errors.
-C. ERROR_COUNT and SUCCESS_COUNT: Track the number of failed and successful installations.
+3. ERROR_COUNT and SUCCESS_COUNT: Track the number of failed and successful installations.

 - Logging Function (log_message):